|

 their "Sunday Best" and some come in jeans.

-rear of the Sanctuary that is staffed by members of
+that is staffed by members of our Welcoming Team.

-also obtain a visitor's packet, a copy of our current Newsletter or sign up to
+visitor's packet, a copy of our current newsletter,

 For